cosmobobak/viridithas/README.md

 ## Evaluation Development History/Originality (HCE/NNUE)

-- First evaluation was a simple piece value / psqt table approach, using values from PeSTO. (as far as I remember)
+- First evaluation was a simple material / PSQT approach, using values from PeSTO.
-- Early in development, a local-search texel tuning module was developed, and trained on the Lichess Elite dataset, removing the PeSTO values with increased strength.
+- Early in development, a local-search [Texel tuning](https://www.chessprogramming.org/Texel%27s_Tuning_Method) module was developed, and Viridithas was retrained on the Lichess Elite dataset, removing the PeSTO values with increased strength.
 - Many new evaluation terms were added during development, and were continually re-tuned on Viridithas's self-play games.
 - The first NNUE was trained on a dataset of games played by Viridithas 2.7.0, 2.6.0, and 2.5.0, all rescored with a development version of Viridithas 2.7.0 at low depth.
 - Subsequent networks were trained on additional self-play games by subsequent versions of Viridithas.
   The 13th-generation network, and many since, include positions from the Lichess Elite dataset rescored by Viridithas.
 - Between versions 7.0.0 and 8.0.0, original datagen code was written that allows Viridithas to generate data without need for an opening book to ensure game variety, resulting in even greater strength of play.

 All neural networks currently used in the development of Viridithas are trained exclusively on its own self-play games, and no network has ever been trained on the output of an engine other than Viridithas.

 ## Thanks and Acknowledgements